 When Doubleday was an infant, his father moved his family to Auburn on New York’s western frontier, where he became the owner and editor of the Cayuga Patriot newspaper.
 As a youth, Doubleday attended school in Auburn.
 He excelled in mathematics and studied to become a civil engineer.
 His education led to his employment at the age of seventeen as a surveyor from 1836 to 1838.
 In 1838, Doubleday received an appointment to the United States Military Academy.

 Doubleday began his studies at West Point on September 1, 1838.
 He graduated on July 1, 1842, ranked twenty-fourth in his class of fifty-six cadets.
-Among his classmates were future Civil War general officers William S. Rosecrans, John Pope, and George Sykes on the Union side and James Longstreet, Richard Anderson, Earl Van Dorn, and Lafayette McLaws on the Confederate side.
+Among his classmates were future Civil War general officers William S. Rosecrans, John Pope, and George Sykes on the Union side, and James Longstreet and Earl Van Dorn on the Confederate side.

 U.S. Army Officer